econPreference/TermStructureModels.jl/README.md

 * Decomposition of a bond yield into the expectation hypothesis component and the term premium component
 * The capability of accommodating unspanned macro risks
 * Scenario Analyses and unconditional forecasts under the large-scale VAR framework to inspect interactions between bond yields and the macroeconomy

+If you have any suggestions, please feel free to ask me by raising issues.

 ## Prerequisites